JanisDavidsons/pdf_upload_website/README.md

 uploaded pdf files, but delete only owned ones.
 Users can edit their profile, add description, url and upload their profile image.
+If you would like to see this app live, visit https://janisdavidsons.com/ and register.

  Please follow instructions below to run it on your local machine.